ucc23/updt_UCC/add_new_DB.md

 Run the script `H_zenodo_updt.py`

-This script will generate the two files that are to be uploaded to Zenodo.
+This script will generate the files that are to be uploaded to Zenodo.
 These files contain all the UCC information.

 **Summary**

 - Files edited: None
-- Files generated: `UCC_cat.csv.gz, UCC_members.parquet.gz`
+- Files generated: `UCC_cat.csv, UCC_members.parquet,README.txt`